AI Use Cases/Law Firms

 What is the timeframe to deploy AI identity threat detection?

-Deployment typically spans 10-14 weeks: weeks 1-3 cover API integration and data pipeline setup; weeks 4-6 focus on behavioral model training using your historical access logs; weeks 7-9 involve pilot testing with your IT security team and tuning alert thresholds; weeks 10-14 include full production rollout and team training.
-Most law firms see measurable results - reduced investigation time, fewer false alerts, automated compliance logging - within 60 days of go-live.
-Full ROI typically materializes by month 6-7 post-deployment.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover API integration and data pipeline setup.
+Weeks 4-10 cover behavioral model training using your historical access logs, pilot testing with your IT security team, and tuning alert thresholds based on feedback.
+Weeks 11-14 cover full production rollout and team training.
+A rollout like this is scoped to show measurable results - reduced investigation time, fewer false alerts, automated compliance logging - within 60 days of go-live, with targets set against your own baseline before deployment starts.

 What are the key benefits of using AI for identity threat detection in law firms?

-The key benefits of using AI for identity threat detection in law firms include: 1) Improved accuracy by learning firm-specific behavioral patterns, 2) Reduced investigation time and false alerts compared to generic IAM tools, 3) Automated compliance logging and audit trails, and 4) Faster time to value with measurable results within 60 days of deployment and full ROI by month 6-7.
+The key benefits of using AI for identity threat detection in law firms include: 1) Improved accuracy by learning firm-specific behavioral patterns, 2) Reduced investigation time and false alerts compared to generic IAM tools, 3) Automated compliance logging and audit trails, and 4) Faster time to value, with measurable results targeted within 60 days of deployment and a payback benchmark set for months 6-12.

 What does success look like at 30, 60, and 90 days?